vorobii-vitalii/redis-netty-bridge/README.md

 1. Redis cluster
 2. Daemon that constantly updates stock data in Redis
 3. HTTP Gateway microservice that provides stock data, stored in Redis, to clients
-4. stock-data-consumer - new microservice which need stock data for its business
+4. stock-data-consumer - microservice which need stock data for its business

-_stock-data-consumer_ has very strict latency requirements, because of this fetching data through HTTP gateway is not an option because that would lead to higher latency. stock-data-consumer will read data directly from Redis as well.
-Since development team doesn't have direct access to Redis, to test new version of stock-data-consumer locally, development team is forced to start Redis locally, manually retrieve data for some products through gateway and populate local Redis with it, which takes significant amount of time.
+_stock-data-consumer_ has very strict latency requirements, therefore fetching data through HTTP gateway is not an option because that would lead to higher latency. stock-data-consumer reads stock data directly from Redis replica.
+Since development team doesn't have direct access to Redis, to test new version of stock-data-consumer locally, they need to start Redis locally, manually retrieve data for some products through gateway and populate local Redis with it, which takes significant amount of time.

 ![img.png](usecase.png)